scottfr/SystemsBook/13 Optimization and Complexity/Optimization and Complexity.md

 \e{ 2*Abs([Simulated Hamsters]-[Historical Hamsters]) + Abs([Simulated Toads]-[Historical Toads]) }

 This makes one unit of error in the hamster population simulation count just as much as two units of error for the toad population simulation^[Weighting is a useful technique you can use for other optimization tasks.
 Imagine you had a model simulating the growth of your business in the next 20 years.
 You want to use this model to adjust your strategy to achieve three objectives: maximizing revenue, maximizing profit, and maximizing company size.
 Potentially maximizing profit would be the most important objective with maximizing company size being the least important.
 You can use weights to combine these three criteria into a single criterion for use by the optimizer.].

+~ Exercise

+Why does the percent error equation have issues when the historical data become very small?
+What happens when the historical data becomes 0?

+~ End Exercise

 ## Finding the Best Fit